 Capitol Reef National Park was created to protect Waterpocket Fold, a warp in the earth's crust that is 65 million years old.
 It is the largest exposed monocline in North America.
 Newer and older layers of earth are folded over each other in an S-shape.
 This warp, probably caused by the same colliding continental plates that created the Rocky Mountains, has weathered and eroded over millennia to expose layers of rock and fossils.
 The park is filled with brilliantly colored sandstone cliffs, gleaming white domes, and contrasting layers of stone and earth.

 The 152 miles between Scenic Byway 24's east and west junctions with I-70 is significantly longer than the equally scenic 99 miles as I-70 climbs Salina Canyon to the highest freeway elevation in Utah (7,980' at Emigrant Pass on the Wasatch Plateau).
 I-70 climbs onto and crosses San Rafael Swell, dropping down 8-mile hill across San Rafael Reef to once again meet Scenic Byway 24 at mile marker 147.
 If I counted correctly, there are seven pullovers/viewpoints with some awesome scenic vistas on I-70 as it crosses the Swell.

-A rancher, referring to the crack in San Rafael Reef where I-70 passes through it (photo), said that before the blasting opened it up for the highway he could
+A rancher, referring to the crack in San Rafael Reef where I-70 passes through it (pop up photo), said that before the blasting opened it up for the highway he could

 stand in that slot canyon and touch both walls by extending my arms.